nus-cs2103-AY2021S1/ip/docs/README.md

 ![Image of Delete command](./images/delete.png)

 ### Feature 5
-Finds the tasks which contains the keyword you want.
+Pocus helps you to find the tasks which contain the keyword you want.

 #### Usage